Sarson’s is the leading brand of malt vinegar in Britain.

 Sarson’s “Pure Malt Vinegar” was being advertised in the press by 1842.

 James Thomas Sarson was described as a vinegar and mustard merchant in 1851.
-His brother Henry (born 1825) is also described as a vinegar merchant.
-The business was small-scale at this time.
+The business was relatively small at this time.

-From 1861 Sarson & Son branded its product as “Virgin Vinegar” to indicate its purity at a time when food adulteration was rife.
+Sarson & Son branded its product as “Virgin Vinegar” from 1861 in order to indicate its purity at a time when food adulteration was rife.
 Most vinegar brewers added sulphuric acid to their product to decrease the necessary fermentation period.

 Sarson was advertised as a high quality vinegar.
-By 1871 it was sold only in capsulated bottles to prevent tampering, and sold through 3,523 outlets.
+It was packaged in capsulated bottles to prevent tampering, and sold through 3,523 outlets by 1871.

 Over one million gallons of vinegar were brewed in 1913.

-The Crosse & Blackwell vinegar interests were merged with those of Distillers and Beaufoy Grimble in 1932 to form British Vinegars with a capital of £450,000.
+The Crosse & Blackwell vinegar interests were merged with those of Distillers and Beaufoy Grimble to form British Vinegar with a capital of £450,000 in 1932.